ObolNetwork/obol-docs/docs/learn/charon/charon-cli-reference.md

 Flags:
-      --cluster-dir string                The target folder to create the cluster in. (default "./") --definition-file string            Optional path to a cluster definition file or an HTTP URL.
+      --cluster-dir string                The target folder to create the cluster in. (default "./") --compounding                       Enable compounding rewards for validators by using 0x02 withdrawal credentials.
+      --definition-file string            Optional path to a cluster definition file or an HTTP URL.
 This overrides all other configuration flags.
       --deposit-amounts ints              List of partial deposit amounts (integers) in ETH.
 Values must sum up to exactly 32ETH.
       --fee-recipient-addresses strings   Comma separated list of Ethereum addresses of the fee recipient for each validator.
 Either provide a single fee recipient address or fee recipient addresses for each validator.